mvysny/mvysny.github.io/_posts/2023-5-1-My-favourite-general-programming-language.md

 ## On sound memory model

 Prior Java 5, it was not possible to develop a multi-threaded software that was correct.
-Java 5 brang the wonder of JMM and a well-defined happens-before relationship which is a small wonder in itself too.
+Java 5 brought the wonder of JMM and a well-defined happens-before relationship which is a small wonder in itself too.

 That being said, async programming and coroutines lessened the need to do thread programming